Actuarial-Sciences-for-Africa-ASA/GenieBuiltLifeProto/README.md

 * sporting bitemporal data management and
 * pluggable product data

+It is built with GenieBuilder, which at the moment cannot be used in GITPOD.
+But the app can be run as shown below.
+To run it under GenieBuilder You have to use a non-cloud computer.
+This app is not runnable in Genie Cloud, as it builds on postgres and cannot be run with mysql.

 ## MVVM Architecture
 This app leverages the great [Genie Framework](https://genieframework.com/)
 ### Transactions